shayash22/bash_scripting_linux/shayash_study.md

 What is Lunux Shell?
 A shell provide an environment to a user to execute commands and interact with Kernal.
+Shell Script is a sequence of commands pasted in a text file.

+Why need to develop shell script?
+To automate repetitive task in our Unix/Linux Environment.

+Example of use case of shell scripting:
+* Send some devops tools versions Report to compliance team at every friday.
+  - Version info of java, git, Jenkins nginx, Docker/Kubernats, Ansible etc...
+* Find log file between two date.
+* Monitoring application(s) or tool(s) File system usage.
+  - Monitoring xyz log directory and if any log are not generating in last 24 hours then trigger a mail.
+  - Monitor micro services and send automatic mail alerts when application are down.
+  - Monitor Jenkins and send automatic email alert when application is down.
+  - Monitoring file system usage and send automatics email alerts when your file system usage is more than threshold let say 90%
+  -

 There are different type of shell:
 * Bash (Most commonly used type.
 That why now people call this Bash scripting in the place of shell scripting)